rohzb/wsl2-usb-devices/README.md

 ## Overview

-This repository provides everything needed to use USB devices — especially USB-to-serial adapters — inside WSL2.
-It's aimed at developers working with Arduinos, embedded boards, and other hardware platforms that expose serial interfaces over USB.
+This repository provides a collection of tools and instructions that help with accessing USB devices — especially USB-to-serial adapters — inside WSL2.
+It is intended for developers working with Arduinos, embedded boards, and other hardware platforms that expose serial interfaces over USB.

-This setup assumes Ubuntu in WSL2, though other distros should work with minor changes.
+The setup and scripts were tested with Ubuntu in WSL2, but can be adapted to other distributions with minor modifications.

 ## Concept: Bridging USB Devices into WSL2